Pyeskyhigh/DACP/README.md

 # CryptoPortfolioCore
-A library to build a unified portfolio with ccxt
+A library to build a unified portfolio with CCXT